BTS “Come Over” Lyrics Meaning: Can I Still Come Close to You?

 The Contrast Between Sound and Pain

 Musically, the song thrives on a heavy contrast.
+This contrast makes the song feel unsettled: the words are unsure, while the sound keeps pushing forward.
 On one side are the rap verses.
 They sound raw and honest, capturing the moment you get completely lost in your own thoughts. j-hope's verse illustrates the feeling of standing on the edge of a cliff, emotionally drained but still refusing to give up on the connection:

 "앞뒤가 없는 삶 그저 벼랑 끝 그 앞, 앞 / 아프고 또 울고 상관없어, can I, I?"